PortfolioAI/PortfolioAI/README.md

 - **WebSiftLite**: A robust webpage scraper.
 - **YouTube Downloader**: An application for downloading YouTube videos or audio files.

-Organization
 Right now, the programs are arranged in the time-honored tradition of "eh, just stick it where it fits".
 But worry not, an organizational revamp is in the pipeline.

-Contributing and Feedback
 Feedback, contributions, random thoughts - I'm all ears!
 Feel free to open an issue, submit a pull request, or send smoke signals.

-License
-Each program comes with a tag - GNU General Public License v3.0.
-So, while you're welcome to use and share, don't forget to tip your hat to the source!
+### Each program comes with a tag - GNU General Public License v3.0.
+So, while you're welcome to use and share, don't forget to tip your hat to the source! ###